 Lucas told her to fuck off, and Max didn’t care enough to hear what the others had to say.

 And then Susan demanded to know who the father was.
-Max was a sputtering mess, spouting out that it wasn’t Susan’s business when she and Billy both knew it was her business, but the older redhead kept pushing and pushing until her daughter said it was a visiting cousin of someone from school, and they left during the summer before school started.
+Max was a sputtering mess, spouting out that it wasn’t Susan’s business when she and Billy both knew it was her business.
+The older redhead kept pushing and pushing until her daughter said it was a visiting cousin of someone from school, and they left during the summer before school started.
 Billy is still surprised that Susan bought that bullshit.

 It didn’t hurt any less when it hit Billy that the baby might not ever truly know who it’s real father is.
 God forbid he ever said that out loud.